FISHARMNIC/docs/resources/pages/Keywords/call.md

 In order to call a function, the compiler needs to acknowledge it's existence.
 This means that one of the following must be true:
 * The function is pre-defined in the compiler
 * The function has been declared and compiled
 * The function has been defined in a forward declaration
+* You are calling from the type `fn`
 <br>

 If none of these are true however, a function can still be called via a pointer.
 This pointer can be a direct memory address, a variable, etc. In order to do so, before the function call, you must write `call`.
 You can also provide a return type (optional) by adding a type after the word `call`.